Growing Cello Repertoire

 Gustavo’s Quest (2024)* by Kari Clifton, written for Gustavo (Cello Trio)

-The Fabric of Sound (2024) by Kari Kraakevik (in five movements for Cello Duo/Trio/Quartet)
+The Fabric of Sound (2024) by Kari Kraakevik (in seven movements for Cello Duo/Trio/Quartet)

 *Collaboration with Chase the Music